Ukxxsec/IoT-Intrusion-detection-systems--A-deep-learning-Approach/README.md

 Copy and paste the provided IP address into your browser to view and interact with the web application.
 The app should display form fields for interacting with the model.

-Copy the Parameters for the webapp from this dataset csv file, fill out each field in the webapp form and submit to get the result of the test.
+Copy the Parameters for the webapp from this dataset csv file in the  https://drive.google.com/drive/folders/1V9MaGrbpLkubg4MPtF0lejHW34unfrWv, fill out each field in the webapp form and submit to get the result of the test.

 Contributing